 Interface to third-party UTC

-A unique attribute of STREAMS is its ability to interface with other UTCs such as SCATS®.
-Through a customised interface, customers can realise the benefits of an integrated ITS platform while still using their existing UTC system.
+An attribute of STREAMS is its ability to interface with other urban traffic control systems such as SCATS®.
+Through a customised interface, customers can realise the benefits of an integrated ITS platform while still using their existing system.

 The STREAMS interface to SCATS® adds significant value to SCATS® software installations to maximise transport road network efficiency.
 The SCATS® interface delivers immediate user benefits even prior to integrating with other devices or systems.
 It requires minimal setup and provides sophisticated automation of the creation of SCATS® configuration data.
 With a STREAMS system in place that can meet all of a customer’s ITS requirements, operators can see immediate benefits while engineers migrate legacy equipment such as variable message signs to the new platform.